Frequently Asked Questions

-Cap of online courses toward the Bachelor's Degree - Students may count a maximum of four (4) online courses toward their undergraduate degrees.
-A maximum of two (2) online courses may be applied toward the major and a maximum of two (2) online courses may apply toward the general education requirements.
+Cap of online courses toward the Bachelor's Degree - Students may count a maximum of four (4) online courses toward their undergraduate degrees.** Of these, a maximum of two (2) online courses may be applied toward the major.

 Residency requirement - All online YU courses, including those offered by YU graduate schools, will count toward the YU residency requirement.